JoaoVitorVL/JoaoVitorVL/README.md

 - 📫 How to reach me **joaov.vieiralima@gmail.com**

-- ⚡ Fun fact **I love hearing about infrastructure, specially if it's about Containers and VMs 🤓**
+- ⚡ Fun fact **I love to listen about infrastructure, specially if it's about Containers and VMs 🤓**